Iowa Speedway

-Iowa Speedway is a 0.875 mi (Note: Length disputed; IndyCar uses a length of 0.894 mi.) oval short track in Newton, Iowa.
+Iowa Speedway is a 0.875 mi (Note: Length disputed; IndyCar uses a length of 0.894 mi.) oval short track in Newton, Iowa, United States.
+Along with the main track, the track complex also features seven road course layouts, including a 1.300 mi road course layout that combines parts of the main track along with the infield road course to make a "roval".
 Since its inaugural season of racing in 2006, the track has hosted a variety of racing events, including events sanctioned by NASCAR and IndyCar.
-NASCAR has owned the facility since 2013, with Eric Peterson currently serving as the track's president.
-Iowa Speedway is served by Interstate 80.

-As of 2023, the track holds 30,000 seats.
-Along with the main track, the track complex also features seven road course layouts, including a 1.300 mi road course layout that combines parts of the main track along with the infield road course to make a "roval".
+Iowa Speedway is currently owned by NASCAR and led by track president Eric Peterson.

-After an initial proposal to build a 1 mi track by businessmen Jerry Lowrie and Larry Clement failed in the early 2000s, in 2003, the Paul Schlaack-owned U.S. Motorsport Entertainment Corporation made a bid to build a shorter facility.
+After an initial proposal to build a 1.000 mi track by businessmen Jerry Lowrie and Larry Clement failed in the early 2000s, in 2003, the Paul Schlaack-owned U.S. Motorsport Entertainment Corporation made a bid to build a shorter facility.
 After another delay due to a perceived lack of funds that lasted throughout 2004, groundbreaking commenced in mid-2005, with the facility holding its first races in September 2006.
 The sanctioning body of NASCAR later bought the track in 2013 to save the facility from financial issues.

 Description

 Configurations

-The speedway in its current form is measured at 7/8 mi, with 10 degrees of banking in the frontstretch, four degrees in the backstretch, and a progressive banking system utilized from 12 to 14 degrees in the turns.
+The speedway in its current form is measured at 0.875 mi, with 10 degrees of banking in the frontstretch, four degrees in the backstretch, and a progressive banking system utilized from 12 to 14 degrees in the turns.
 Varying sanctioning bodies have disputed the length of the track; NASCAR's official measurement is at 0.875 mi, while IndyCar measures the track at 0.894 mi.

 Along with the main track's construction, road course layouts that combined the main track with dedicated infield portions were constructed, with developers making seven road course layouts.